(Amazon UK link) |

 Vanessa's mother's friend Carmel then mentions that she saw Lewis on the news, not in Stockholm but in Vienna, on an item about a fire breaking out at a circus.
 Vanessa manages to see the same newsreel, and spots not just Lewis but a young and pretty circus girl with him...

 Carmel assumes that Vanessa will be going to Vienna to meet Lewis, and asks her if she would escort her moody 17-year-old son Timothy who is going to stay with his father.
-So Vanessa agrees and the two set off on what turns out to be a thrilling adventure involving the circus and some highly trained dancing horses.
+So Vanessa agrees and the two set off on what turns out to be an exciting adventure involving the circus and some highly trained dancing horses.

 I suppose this would be classed as a thriller.
-In some ways it's predictable for the genre as written forty years ago: among other things there's a nerve-wracking psychological battle around castle battlements, a car chase up a mountain, and a terrifying fight against time when someone is trapped on a railway line with the train rushing through a long tunnel not far away.
+In some ways it's predictable for the genre as written forty years ago.
+Among other things there's a nerve-wracking psychological battle around castle battlements and a car chase up a mountain.
+There is also a terrifying fight against time when someone is trapped on a railway line with the train rushing through a long tunnel not far away.

 But none of these seem clichéd, somehow, because they're so well written.
 There is suspense and excitement but even though I generally prefer more relaxed and gentle books, I didn't find this one unpleasantly frightening.
 The style is terse without extraneous description; fast-paced and clear.
 There was no point at which I got bored or tempted to skim, or even when I felt happy to put the book down!